tournament-js/operators/Readme.md

 # Operators ![travis build status](https://secure.travis-ci.org/clux/operators.png)
 Operators provides the JavaScript operators as functions.
-It provides a standard quick and easy to remember interface for addition, multiplication, concatenation, and-ing, or-ing, as well as several two parameter lambdas for non-associative operators, and 1 - 1 curried versions of all for quick creation of the functions that you end up writing for `filter` all the time.
+It provides a standard, short, and easy to remember interface for addition, multiplication, concatenation, and-ing, or-ing, as well as several two parameter lambdas for non-associative operators, and 1 - 1 curried versions of all operators for quick creation of the functions that you end up writing for `filter` *all the time*.

 ## Usage
 Attach it to the short variable of choice: